This article covers the most important topics in the field of machine vision. In particular, I will cover

 Computer vision and machine vision are overlapping technologies.
 An intelligent system needs a computer and a particular software tool to function, while computer vision doesn’t need to be linked to a machine.

 For example, computer vision can process images or videos online, along with images from motion detectors, infrared sensors, or other sources.
-The next megatrend is called Edge AI, moving computer vision from the cloud to the edge, in close proximity of the sensor where the data is gathered.
+The next megatrend is Edge AI, moving computer vision from the cloud to the edge, close to the sensor gathering data.
 Machine vision is a sub-class of computer vision.

 Machine vision systems are embedded components that use data extorted from online images to automatically guide manufacturing and production operations, such as go/no testing and quality control processes.
 These systems can also play a role in inspection operations and automated assembly verification.
 They can do so using their capabilities to direct material handling equipment to position products or materials required in a particular process.